 The concepts of site and situation can be articulated over two core dimensions:

-- The site is mostly related to the attributes of a location, which mainly fall within physical, infrastructure and economic characteristics.
+- The site is mostly related to the attributes of a location, which mainly fall within physical, infrastructure, and economic characteristics.
 They are usually amenities that make a location attractive to specific activities (e.g. commercial, residential, manufacturing).
-Transport terminals require a suitable site such good maritime access for a port or flat land in reasonable proximity to an metropolitan area for an airport.
+Transport terminals require a suitable site, such as good maritime access for a port or flat land in reasonable proximity to a metropolitan area for an airport.

 - The situation is related to the relationships with other locations at the local, regional or global scale.
 It reflects the connectivity of a location to other locations.
-The situation is relative to the characteristics other locations which can place a location at an advantage or at a disadvantage.
+The situation is relative to the characteristics of other locations, which can place a location at an advantage or a disadvantage.
 For instance, the situational value of a location could be related to a natural resource in demand by other locations.
-For transport terminals, the situational value is derived to the importance of the other terminals they are connected to.
+For transport terminals, the situational value is derived from the importance of the other terminals they are connected to.